Key takeaways

 “Insurance, property taxes, ongoing maintenance and upkeep, and periodic major expenses are all a normal part of operating a building and must be included in cost assumptions.”

-Bill Merz, senior vice president and head of capital markets research at U.S. Bank
+Bill Merz, senior vice president and head of capital markets research, U.S. Bank Asset Management Group

 “Property investing is all about cash flow and risk tolerance,” Yuen notes.
 “It’s easier to be successful if you have ample disposable income, but it’s harder if you’re not financially stable.
 That’s why it’s important to seek advice from financial professionals and other experts you trust, not just a realtor, before buying property.”

 Merz agrees.
-“You need to consider whether you have the necessary liquidity to cover expenses if a residential tenant vacates or a commercial tenant goes out of business or defaults,” he says.
+“You need to consider whether you have the necessary liquidity to cover expenses if a residential tenant vacates, unexpected repairs arise or a commercial tenant goes out of business or defaults,” he says.

 This is especially important in an uncertain economic environment or a recession.
 “Think about how difficult it may be to find a new tenant in these circumstances,” he adds.
 “This doesn’t mean an empty building or default event makes a property a poor investment, but it does introduce uncertainty and raises the odds of a period of negative cash flow the investor must work through.”

-Here are four steps to take when investing in property:
+Here are five steps to take when investing in property.

-4. Scrutinize tenant quality.
 This can be a big unknown, especially when investing in residential property.
 “Renters are a big risk, because you never know who you’re going to get,” says Yuen.
-“It’s critical to perform background checks on renters before leasing to them to help prevent losses.”
+“It’s critical to perform background checks on renters before leasing to them to help prevent losses.
+It’s also necessary to understand local rental regulations to understand what criteria is allowed to be used in denying an application.”

 Benefits of buying investment property